James Milner: Style of play

 Milner has the ability to pass accurately and shoot from a great distance from goal.
 As a result, he usually goes forward for set pieces and is often a candidate to take corners and free kicks.
+While Milner does not score many goals, he does have a good record at providing assists - as of August 2024 he is 9th on the all-time Premier League assist chart.
 Critical opinion is divided as to Milner's crossing ability.
 While some commentators have been critical of his ability in this area, other journalists have said that Milner can produce accurate crosses.

 Milner, in his time at the club, was described on the Newcastle United official website as "a good reader of the game".
 This awareness allows him to pass the ball from a range of positions to teammates making forward runs, as well as giving him the confidence to take on defenders.
-His awareness and willingness to pass at the age of 17 were seen as mature for a player of his age.